meshtastic/protobufs/docs/docs.md

 | IP_TUNNEL_APP | 33 | Used for the python IP tunnel feature |
 | SERIAL_APP | 64 | Provides a hardware serial interface to send and receive from the Meshtastic network.
 Connect to the RX/TX pins of a device with 38400 8N1.
 Packets received from the Meshtastic network is forwarded to the RX pin while sending a packet to TX will go out to the Mesh network.
 Maximum packet size of 240 bytes.

+Plugin is disabled by default can be turned on by setting SERIALPLUGIN_ENABLED = 1 in SerialPlugh.cpp.

 Maintained by Jm Casler (MC Hamster) : jm@casler.org |
 | STORE_FORWARD_APP | 65 | STORE_FORWARD_APP (Work in Progress)